 Dry Layup (Freezing Risk or Drained Systems):

 Install VCI Vapor Capsules inside drained chillers, cooling towers, manifolds, and pump housings.
 These diffusers release vapor-phase corrosion inhibitors that diffuse throughout void spaces, forming a protective molecular layer on all metal surfaces.
-As long as the system remains closed, protection continues—for weeks or months.
+As long as the system remains closed, protection continues for years.

 Control Components: